Ombudsperson’s Report: Alone

 • Introduced Body Scanner technology in December 2021 as an additional and less invasive approach to contraband interdiction strategy.

-• Introduced and implemented a Youth Custody Services Inspection Framework beginning in March 2022 with corresponding inspection schedules for youth custody centres.
+• Introduced and implemented a new Youth Custody Services Inspection Framework beginning in March 2022 with corresponding inspection schedules for youth custody centres.

 • Published data on the use of separate confinement on the BC Government Data Catalogue.